pommicket/bootstrap/00/README.md

 **wait a minute, what's that?**

-We just specified the *virtual address* of this segment.
-This is the virtual memory address that the segment will be loaded to.
-Virtual memory means that addresses in our program do not actually correspond to where the memory is physically stored in RAM, with the CPU translating between virtual and physical memory addresses.
+This is the virtual
+memory address that the segment will be loaded to.
+Nowadays, computers use virtual memory, meaning that addresses in our program don't actually correspond to where the memory is physically stored in RAM (the CPU translates between virtual and physical memory addresses).
 There are many reasons for this: making sure each process has its own memory space, memory protection, etc. You can read more about it elsewhere.